httpglitr/Glitr/README.md

         // --- JAVASCRIPT INTERACTIVITY ---

-        // Function to scramble text effect on the button click
+        // Function to scramble text effect on the button click function scrambleText() {
-        // Now targets the subtitle since the main title is an image function scrambleText() {
             const title = document.getElementById('subtitle-text');
             const originalText = title.innerText;